Giovanni Angelo Becciu: Nuncio to Angola

-Becciu "played a crucial rôle" in the controversial 2005 appointment of Filomeno do Nascimento Vieira Dias, then auxiliary bishop of Luanda, as bishop of Cabinda.
+Becciu "played a crucial rôle" in the controversial 2005 appointment of Filomeno do Nascimento Vieira Dias, then auxiliary bishop of Luanda, as bishop of Cabinda in Angola.
 Because he was not from Cabinda and because of his family links to the regime of José Eduardo dos Santos, Vieira Dias's appointment was met with massive protests by Cabindan Catholics, and his installation was delayed for well over a year.
 The controversy around Vieira Dias's nomination resulted in the beating of Apostolic Administrator Eugenio Dal Corso while he was preparing to celebrate mass, the suspension of a number of priests, and a protracted strike in which many Cabindan clergy refused to celebrate mass for several months.
 In response, Becciu emphasized that Vieira Dias's nomination was a matter of papal prerogative and would not be revoked.
 Becciu went to Cabinda in order to meet with Dal Corso and with local clergy and laypeople.
 His meeting with laypeople was "hostile" and his car was stoned by a crowd.
 Vieira Dias's installation ultimately took place in June 2006.

 In advance of Benedict XVI's 2009 visit to Angola, Becciu defended the pope's rejection of condoms as a means of preventing the spread of AIDS, saying "It's too easy and it's very cheap to say the solution of AIDS is the condom, you don't have the solution there....
 So what the Pope is saying is that we must surpass this, because AIDS means there is a lack of understanding of the concept of true love between men and women....
 Because of that, many times we are not of the same thinking as NGOs."
 As he left Angola for his next assignment, Becciu denounced popular belief in witchcraft that led to children being accused as sorcerers and abused: "the charges are a frequent practice on the African continent and they must be eliminated".

 Nuncio to Cuba

-On 23 July 2009 Pope Benedict named him Apostolic Nuncio to Cuba.
+On 23 July 2009, Pope Benedict named him Apostolic Nuncio to Cuba.
 Becciu's selection for this challenging role was seen by observers as a sign of his high reputation in Rome.
-Cuban President Raul Castro praised his work on behalf of improved relations between Cuba and the Holy See.
+Cuban President Raúl Castro praised his work on behalf of improved relations between Cuba and the Holy See.

 In January 2015, after Cuba and the United States announced efforts to improve their relationship, Becciu, now the Substitute of the Secretariat of State, expressed his support for an end to the U.S. embargo, citing "the right of peoples not to be deprived of daily economic and social subsistence".
 He credited the thaw in relations to Pope Francis and said that he expected the Cuban government to introduce a less centralized economic system.